Printmaker

 Working hours typically include regular overtime, especially if you're near a project deadline or need to meet client demands.

-You may also be required to work weekends or evenings if teaching.
+You may also need to work weekends or evenings if teaching.

 What to expect

-• Self-employment and freelance work are common and you'll often work on several projects at once in order to make a decent income.
+- Self-employment and freelance work are common.
+You'll often need to work on several projects at once to make a decent income.
+This can include commissioned work and teaching, as well as exhibiting and selling your own work.

-• As you may be working on several projects, for example, commissioned work or teaching, as well as exhibiting your own work, you may need to travel during the day or spend time away from home overnight.
+- You may need to travel during the day or spend time away from home overnight to attend exhibitions or to visit clients.
 Overseas work or travel may be part of a residency.

 Qualifications

-A number of art colleges and universities offer undergraduate and postgraduate degrees in printmaking, or modules in printmaking as part of a broader art course.
+A number of art colleges and universities offer modules in printmaking as part of a broader art course.
+There are also a number of postgraduate degrees available in printmaking.

 Search for postgraduate courses in printmaking.